markaren/E-book_cpp/Chapter1/variables.md

 | float | Floating-point numbers (decimal numbers) |
 | double | Floating-point numbers with higher accuracy |

-For a more elavorate overview, see cppreferences entry on [Fundamental types](https://en.cppreference.com/w/cpp/language/types)
+For a more elaborate overview, see cppreferences' entry on [Fundamental types](https://en.cppreference.com/w/cpp/language/types)

-> Using the `class` or `struct` keyword in C++ you can defines your own custom types.
+> Using the `class` or `struct` keyword in C++ you can define your own custom types.

 ## What is a Variable?

 Imagine a box where you can put something and give it a name.
 In programming, a variable is like that box.
 It's a named storage location in your computer's memory that holds a value.
 This value can be a number, a piece of text, or something more complex.

 ### Declaring a Variable: